-Anchor Worms are introduced to the water by infected fish.
-You may see affected fish scratching against the glass or decorations, or you may notice whitish-green threads coming off their scales.
+Anchor worms are introduced to the water by infected fish.
+You might see affected fish scratching against the glass or decorations, or you may notice whitish-green threads coming off their scales.
 To treat anchor worms, you'll need to treat the entire aquarium and all the fish.
 Add a commercially formulated treatment for anchor worms.

 Fungus issues usually develop when fish are stressed, have parasites, or are living in poor water conditions.
 You'll see gray or whitish growth in or on the scales.
 Quarantine infected fish and perform a partial water change in your main aquarium.
 Treat the infected fish with a commercial fungal treatment.